Thickness profiles of giant soap films: Introduction

-A film element at a given altitude is stretched not only by the entrainment of the fishing line but also by the weight of the film underneath \citep{Lucassen1981,Couder1981,Gennes2001}.
+\ER{ with $h_{\text{Fr}}$ given by Eq. \ref{eq:loi_Frankel}.} A film element at a given altitude is stretched not only by the entrainment of the fishing line but also by the weight of the film underneath \citep{Lucassen1981,Couder1981,Gennes2001}.
 This leads to an additional vertical gradient of surface tension in the film and therefore to a gradient of extraction velocity along the vertical meniscus.
 The main goal of this article is to measure the thickness profile in the central part of the film during its generation, and to predict its evolution with a model that takes into account these different effects.

 In this article, we first present in the part \ref{Part:setup} the setup used to generate giant vertical films (up to 2 m) by pulling a fishing line out of a liquid bath at high velocity (between 20 and 250 cm/s).
-Our experimental results obtained by visualization and spectrometry will be described in part \ref{Part:experimental_characterization} and we will propose an \textit{in-situ} measurement of the surface tension gradient in a static film.
-The hydrostatic model, which predicts the film thickness profile and of the surface tension gradient is proposed in the part \ref{Part:theoretical_description} together with a numerical resolution of the proposed model.
+Our experimental results obtained by visualization and spectrometry will be described in part \ref{Part:experimental_characterization} and we will propose an \textit{in-situ} measurement of the surface tension gradient in a film, just after the motors stop.
+The hydrostatic model, which predicts the film thickness profile and the surface tension gradient is proposed in the part \ref{Part:theoretical_description} together with a numerical resolution of the proposed model.
 A direct comparison with measurements will be presented at the end of the part \ref{part:comparaisonExpManip}.